DevExpress/devextreme-documentation/concepts/05 Widgets/zz Common/10 Data Visualization Widgets/30 Data Formatting/Data Formatting.md

 - [tooltips](/api-reference/20%20Data%20Visualization%20Widgets/dxVectorMap/1%20Configuration/tooltip '/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Configuration/tooltip/')

-For this purpose, the widgets provide a uniform set of options.
+For this purpose, the UI components provide a uniform set of options.
 No matter where you need to customize text, you always have the **format** and **customizeText** (or **customizeTooltip** for tooltips) options.

-Also, DevExtreme widgets provide a set of predefined formats that cover most cases of applying a format.
+Also, DevExtreme UI components provide a set of predefined formats that cover most cases of applying a format.
 These formats can be divided into three groups.

 - **Numeric Formats**
 - **Date-Time Formats**